Guidance last updated November 2019

 Once a quarter we require that qualifying business provide:

 • A re-forecast of monthly complaint volumes for the coming quarter, with a percentage breakdown of full cases versus facilitated complaint resolution (FCR) cases.

 • Details of any key operational changes that may have an impact on complaint volumes.
 Some examples would include the acquisition of a new population of customers through a takeover or merger, the introduction of a new billing platform, tariff / package / pricing changes and adjustments to your signposting policy.

 • Any other factors that may impact your complaint-handling processes or the flow of complaints into Ombudsman Services in relation to your business.

 If any information that you supply is sensitive or confidential please mark it as so to ensure that the information is shared and used appropriately and as requested.

-Here are the key dates that you need to be aware of:
+Here are the key dates that you need to be aware of for 2021:

 We expect all companies to work with us collaboratively with respect to forecasting.
 Accurate and timely forecasts of complaint volumes are beneficial for businesses and their customers – as well as Ombudsman Services.

 On this basis, at the current time we have chosen not to apply specific financial penalties if your business fails to fulfil its forecasting requirements or provides inaccurate forecasts.